 Christians are wise to examine their current spending patterns and their perceived future financial needs.
-When considering how to save for retirement, it is good to pray over the matter, search the Scriptures on the appropriate use of money, and meet with a financial advisor.
+When considering how to save for retirement, it is good to pray over the matter, search the Scriptures on the appropriate use of money, and meet with a financial adviser.
 Saving is wise, and trusting God is wise.
 As we save for retirement, we recognize that the goal is not a selfish enjoyment of a lavish life after years of work.
 The goal is not even self-sufficiency, since our dependence is always on God.
 The goal is to exercise godly wisdom in providing for our needs in future years and having enough to continue giving to others.
 Our trust is not in government programs or 401(k)’s or individual retirement accounts.
 Our hearts are set on things above, where our true treasure is.
 Ultimately, our money belongs to God and is directed for His purposes.

 Recommended Resource: Creating a Successful Retirement: Finding Peace and Purpose by Richard Johnson